Lego Overwatch

-Lego Overwatch is a Lego theme based on the video game of the same name.
+Lego Overwatch (stylized as LEGO Overwatch) is a Lego theme based on the video game of the same name.
 It is licensed from Blizzard Entertainment.
 The theme was first introduced in October 2018.
-Subsequent sets based on the upcoming Overwatch 2 are also scheduled to be released.
+A set based on the then-upcoming Overwatch 2 was scheduled to be released in February 2022, but has been delayed indefinitely, leaving the theme's return uncertain.

 Overview

 The Lego Overwatch product line focuses on playable characters from the 2016 video game.
 Lego Overwatch aimed to recreate the main characters in Lego form, including D.Va, Genji, Hammond, Hanzo, Jesse McCree, Junkrat, Mercy, Pharah, Reaper, Reinhardt, Roadhog, Shimada Henchmen, Soldier: 76, Tracer, Widowmaker and Winston.

 In addition, The Lego Group built a life-sized model of D.Va who appears in the video game.
 The model included D.Va with her mech suit MEKA, representing a scene from the video game.
 D.Va and MEKA contained a total of 145,276 Lego bricks, and weighed 1,256 pounds.
 They were placed in front of the BlizzCon.
 In May 2019, they were also placed in front of the MCM Comic Con London.